 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Low white blood cell counts have happened more often in people getting this drug with chemo compared to people getting only chemo.
-Low white blood cell counts may raise the chance of getting an infection.
-If you have questions, talk with your doctor.
+- This drug may raise the risk of low white blood cell counts in people getting chemo.
+Low white blood cell counts may raise the risk of infection.
+If you are getting chemo and you have questions, talk with the doctor.

 - You may have more of a chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.
 Some infections have been very bad and even deadly.